section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 This solution is not optimal since there exist negative values in the $z^{th}$ row.
 So, we need to identify the pivot column, i.e., the column with the most negative value on the $z^{th}$-row.
 If we do so, the pivot column, also known as the Entering variable, is $y$.

-From this column, let's find the pivot value, i.e., the value corresponding to the minimum quotient in the pivot column.
+From this column, let us find the pivot value, i.e., the value corresponding to the minimum quotient in the pivot column.
 Where the quotients are computed as follows:

 - $50/1$
 - $75/1$